Business Books | Memoirs

 The Process

 Step One: We start with the development of material by the two creators of the book—the author (that’s you) and the writer (yours truly).
 You tell me your ideas.
-If you’re geographically close to me, we can meet in person, but this step is usually done in a series of phone interviews.
-You’re also more than welcome to send me handwritten notes, an outline, a rough draft, recordings you made in the dead of night when everyone else was asleep.
+This step is usually done in a series of phone or video interviews.
+You’re also more than welcome to send me handwritten notes, an outline, or voice recordings.
 You convey what you want to say in the book, and I ask clarifying and amplifying questions.

 Development usually goes very quickly, and my schedule during this phase is extremely flexible because I know yours may not be.